Are you having music at your ceremony?

 Which music do we pick?

-Remember, Chris is privy to the final selections made by other brides and grooms.
-And if you want he'll share with you all that he has discovered.
-While traditional choices abound, the nontraditional ones usually do a better job at reflecting individual style.
+Remember, I'm privy to the final musical selections made by other brides and grooms.
+And if you want I'll share with you all that I've discovered.
+While traditional choices abound, the nontraditional ones will do a better job at reflecting your individual style.
 Here are a few to inspire you...

 DJ/MC Chris Plankey